PickNikRobotics/ros_testing_templates/docs/roscon-2022/talk-proposal.md

 ### brief summary
 - Relevance to the ROS Community
-  - Talk is focused on how to use ros... responsibly.
+  - Talk is focused on how to use ROS... responsibly.
-  - Is applicable to all scales of project, but discusses a pattern to improve maintainability, by lowering unit test friction
+  - Is applicable to all scales of project
+  - Discusses a pattern to improve maintainability, by lowering unit test friction
 - Quality of Content/Impact
   - di'ing your code -> increasing testing -> 10x your quality
 - Quality of Presentation